coreinfrastructure/best-practices-badge/doc/security.md

 ## Security in Design

 This web application has a simple design.
+It is a standard Ruby on Rails design with models, views, and controllers.
+In production it is accessed via a web server (Puma) and builds on a relational database database system (PostgreSQL).
+The software is multi-process and is intended to be multi-threaded (see the CONTRIBUTING.md file for more about this).
+The database system itself is trusted, and the database is not directly accessible by untrusted users.
+The application runs on Linux kernel and uses some standard operating system facilities and libraries (e.g., to provide TLS).
+All interaction between the users and the web application go over an encrypted channel using TLS.
+There is some Javascript served to the client, but no security decisions depend on code that runs on the client.

+From a user's point of view,
-Users potentially create an id, then log in and enter data about projects (as new or updated data).
+users potentially create an id, then log in and enter data about projects (as new or updated data).
+Users can log in using a local account or by using their GitHub account.
 Non-admin users are not trusted.
 The entry of project data (and potentially periodically) triggers an evaluation of data about the project, which automatically fills in data about the project.
 Projects that meet certain criteria earn a badge, which is displayed by requesting a specific URL.
-It is a standard Ruby on Rails design with models, views, and controllers, building on a database (the database system itself is trusted, and is not directly accessible by untrusted users).
 A "Chief" class and "Detective" classes attempt to get data about a project and analyze that data; this project data is also untrusted (in particular, filenames, file contents, issue tracker information and contents, etc., are all untrusted).

-There is some Javascript served to the client, but no security decisions depend on code that runs on the client.

 Here are a number of secure design principles, including the 8 principles from